ARU1-TEAM/Ubuntu-complete-install/README.md

 ### Nord theme
 You can also check the [nord theme palette](https://www.nordtheme.com/) which inspired us to do this theme.
 ## Credits
-This projet was made by LumaGreen and Felixoux.
+This projet was made by *LumaGreen* and *Felixoux*.
 We hope you really enjoyed it and it was helpful.
 Feel free to contact us if something doens't work anymore, we will fix it !
 Thank you for sharing 😊